Cecilapp/theme-hyde/README.md

 ### Through Composer

 ```
-$ composer require narno/phpoole-theme-hyde
+$ composer require phpoole/theme-hyde
 ```

 ### Manually

-1. download the source code of the lastest [release](https://github.com/PHPoole/PHPoole-theme-hyde/releases)
+1. download the source code of the lastest [release](https://github.com/PHPoole/theme-hyde/releases)
 2. create a `themes/hyde` directory at the root of your projet
-3. copy source code in this directory
+3. copy downloaded code in this directory

 ## Usage